patschw/patschw.github.io/index.md

 - 3 Day course on machine learning at [Bamberg Graduate School of Social Science](https://www.uni-bamberg.de/en/bagss/), 04-06 April 2022
 - Introduction to data analysis with R at [University of Regensburg](https://www.uni-regensburg.de/), 2019, 2020, 2021
 - Introduction to data analysis with SPSS at [University of Regensburg](https://www.uni-regensburg.de/), 2018, 2019, 2020
-- Tutor for Introduction to Political Science methodology at [University of Regensburg](https://www.uni-regensburg.de/), 2018
+- Tutor for introduction to Political Science methodology at [University of Regensburg](https://www.uni-regensburg.de/), 2018

 ## Services